hello-nrfcloud/backend/features/MultipleNRFCloudAccounts.feature.md

 > After connecting to the websocket with a device fingerprint under specific
 > account, the device shadow is returned

-## Verify a Exeger device sends shadow data to nRF Cloud and there is a shadow request with the associated API key
+## Verify a ACME device sends shadow data to nRF Cloud and there is a shadow request with the associated API key

-Given I have the fingerprint for a `PCA20035+solar` device in the `exeger` account in `fingerprint`
+Given I have the fingerprint for a `PCA20035+solar` device in the `acme` account in `fingerprint`

 And there is this device shadow data for `${fingerprint_deviceId}` in nRF Cloud